jasonwoodland/iTerm2-borderless/README.md

 My custom iTerm2 patch and build.
 Consistently updated.

-* Removed titlebar
+* Removed titlebar (They added an option for this but this maintains the native macOS window shadow)
-* Removed tab bar line
+* Removed tab bar line visible on other borderless patches
 * Native macOS shadow on windows
 * Modified menu bar to resemble Terminal.app shipped with macOS
 * New app icon to resemble the window's appearance
 * Extra window padding
 * Block cursor doesn't change character foreground color
 * 2px-wide vertical bar cursor
-* Reverted to slightly bolder font smoothing
+* ~~Reverted to slightly bolder font smoothing~~ They added an option in preferences for this

-Copy the Terminal.app to your Applications directory or apply the patch youself by following the steps below.
+Copy Terminal.app to /Applications or apply the patch youself.
+Open an issue if it fails patching.

 ## Patch it youself